AstrobioMike/AstrobioMike.github.io/_posts/2017-09-11-coming-soon.md

   1. [Bash basics](/bash/basics)
   2. [6 commands worth getting to know](/bash/six_commands)
   3. Sticking things together with pipes and redirectors
-  4. What the hell is a PATH, and how do I get it to do what I want?
+  4. What the heck is a PATH, and how do I get it to do what I want?
   5. Primer on installing the tools you need
   6. Simple bash loop structures that can help a lot
+  7. The power of wild cards
 <br>

 > Useful bash one-liners